 It was also interesting taking note of how long it took for my breathing to become really labored.
 There’s actually air in New Zealand!
 Or you know, more of it anyway.
 I also realized there’s something invigorating about having to use your hands while on a hike, even if it’s just to stabilize yourself as you pull yourself up a big step.
 Even if I was feeling completely worn out, having to do this gives me a new burst of energy.
 The challenge feels fresh again and I want to keep going.
 Kinda neat.

-At the end of my hike, after the rain had subsided, I found myself thinking, ‘Why did I even bother showering this morning?’
+The state of my hair at the end of the hike, after the rain had subsided and I’d removed my hood, caused me to wonder, ‘Why did I even bother showering this morning?’

 Tune in next time for my adventures in Taupo.